-Delivery impacts are assessed during the DPP portion of the interconnection study process using the Midwest ISO deliverability methodology, which determines whether a new generator is deliverable to the Midwest ISO energy market and to what percent if not wholly deliverable.
-Whatever portion of the new generator that is deliverable may then be used as a Network Resource by Network Customers through the Midwest ISO's Module E Resource Adequacy procedures.
+Delivery impacts are assessed during the DPP portion of the interconnection study process using the MISO deliverability methodology, which determines whether a new generator is deliverable to the MISO energy market and to what percent if not wholly deliverable.
+Whatever portion of the new generator that is deliverable may then be used as a Network Resource by Network Customers through MISO's Module E Resource Adequacy procedures.